abdunader/Scrimba-Fullstack/README.md

 # Scrimba-Front-End

-The Front-End Career Path Projects with scrimba (Personalized)
+The Full-Stack Career Path Projects with scrimba (Personalized)